Ryan-C-Hogan/XFCE-Sensor-Control/README.md

 # XFCE-Sensor-Control
-A simple Python script to make up for XFCE lacking innate tilt.
+A simple Python script to make up for the Xfce desktop enviroment lacking innate tilt controlling.

 Written specifically for the Lenovo Yoga 920.
 Currently would require changing __DEVICE_LIST__ to include the output received from calling xinput listed under Virtual core pointer.